sathomas/jsDataV.is/src/text/apndA/02-arrays.md

 ### Generating Arrays

 The final array utility function I'll mention is a convenient method to generate arrays.
-The `range()` method tells Underscore to create an array with the specified number of elements.
+The `range()` method tells Underscore.js to create an array with the specified number of elements.
 You may also specify a starting value (the default is `0`) and the increment between adjacent values (the default is `1`).

 ``` {.javascript}
 > _.range(10)